 There are five nationally affiliated Greek organizations on campus, two for men, Sigma Phi Epsilon and Kappa Sigma, and three for women, Alpha Kappa Alpha, Alpha Omicron Pi and Chi Omega.
-The Greeks are under the general supervision of the Office of Student Life and the individual group advisors.
+The Greeks are under the general supervision of the Dean of Students Office and the individual group advisors.
 Membership is by invitation.
 The purpose of the Greek organizations is to broaden the co-curricular activities and leadership opportunities on the Huntingdon campus.